ipld/ipld/specs/codecs/dag-jose/spec.md

 ## Decoded JOSE

 Typically implementations will want to decode this format into something more useful for applications.
 Exactly what that will look like depends on the language of the implementation, here we use the IPLD schema language to give a somewhat language agnostic description of what the decoded representation might look like at runtime.
 Note that everything which is specified as `base64url(ascii(<some JSON>))` in the JOSE specs - and which we encode as `Bytes` in the wire format - is here decoded to a `String`.
-We also add the `link: &Any` attribute to the `DecodedJWS`,  which allows applications to easily retrieve the authenticated content.
+We also add the `link &Any` attribute to the `DecodedJWS` if the payload is a CID, so that applications to easily retrieve the authenticated content.
+Otherwise, if the content of the `payload` is not a CID, it MUST be JSON.
+While decoding the json data from the payload, all strings must be checked if they match the regex `/ipfs:\/\/[a-zA-Z0-9]+$/`.
+If so they should be converted to a `Link` type.
+Note that we don't support dag-json like types.
+Finally the decoded payload should be added to the `pld` field, while the `payload` retains the base64url encoded data.

 Also note that, as with the encoded representation, there are two different representations; `DecodedJWE` and `DecodedJWS`.
 Applications can distinguish between these two branches in the same way as with the Encoded representation described above.